 Unless they give you permission or their login information, you will be unable to have access to their health records, grades, pretty much anything that has HPPA laws behind it.
-Talk to your student about signing over permission for the college to speak with you.
+Talk to your student about signing over permission for the college to speak with you, before they leave for school.
 Make certain they understand that without that signed permission, everything, and we mean everything, pertaining to the college, from medical records to financial aid, cannot be discussed with any other person but themselves.
 While you may be footing the bill for your college student, remember, the vast majority of them are over the age of 18, thereby affording them certain protections, including the sharing of any information.

 but without having a family member or some other person your child knows and trusts, you may lose valuable time as a court-appointed guardian may be named.
 Laws differ by state so it is best to research each state’s individual laws as it applies to who would make these decisions for you should this form not be executed.